bouffalolab/bl_iot_sdk/README.rst

 for ultra-low-power applications.
 In terms of price range and feature set, the chip is competing against `Espressif ESP8266 <https://www.espressif.com/en/products/socs/esp8266>`_

+- `BL602/604 Datasheet <docs/BL602_BL604_DS_Datasheet.pdf>`_
+  (34 pages): Includes pinout, memory map, and general peripheral descriptions but no detailed functional specification or register listings.
+Sipeed, a board vendor that plans to use the BL602, `claims <https://twitter.com/SipeedIO/status/1321658609990725633>`_ that full register documentation will be available sometime in November 2020.
+- `soc602_reg.svd <components/bl602/bl602_std/bl602_std/Device/Bouffalo/BL602/Peripherals/soc602_reg.svd>`_:
+  Contains a seemingly-complete register listing, with names but no descriptions, for the BL602.

 Comparison with ESP8266
 =======================
 +-------------------+-----------------------------+----------------------------------+